TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 > [!TIP]
-> T-Display often comes unsoldered, and you have to solder the included header pins yourself.
-So make sure you keep the protective film on the display until you finished the soldering.
+> Make sure you keep the protective film on the display until you finished all soldering.
 The pins are very close to the display: without protection, hot flux may splash onto the display and damage it.

-### Affordable and High Quality
+### Affordable
-This board is very affordable and really stands out: you can frequently buy it for around €5, but even the list price of $9 is reasonable, considering that you get a full [ESP32S](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/) with *16MB* of flash memory.
-Bulky development boards like the [DevKit C4](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/esp32devkitcv4/) often cost the same and offer much less.
+For just 5-6€, you get a full [ESP32S](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/) with *16MB* of flash memory.
+Bulky development boards like the [DevKit C4](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/esp32devkitcv4/) often cost the same and offer  less.

-> [!NOTE]
-> *T-Displays* originally came with selectable flash memory sizes, starting at *4MB*.
-Today, all models have *16MB* (but better check before you buy).

 Keep in mind though that T-Displays use unshielded *ESP32* (no metal cover) with no FCC id.

 ### Low Power Consumption
-The microcontroller sets the base line for power consumption, but what distinguishes a good from a bad board is the *additional* power consumption, especially during power savings modes like deep sleep.

-For a general purpose board, the T-Display performs very well with a low power consumption of just *220µA* during deep sleep (with proper configuration).

-This is in a useful range for battery-operated scenarios.
-Generic *ESP32* development boards often consume *10mA* or more during deep sleep due to inefficient design.
+Many affordable ESP32 boards do not work well in deep sleep modes and still consume many mA, effectively making them unusable for battery-operated devices.

+This board consumes just around *260µA* in deep sleep (with proper configuration).
+This is not top notch but pretty decent and works quite well with battery operated scenarios.

 Power consumption varies depending on usage: